-The sand bath in Merzouga in the Sahara desert is an ancient Berber treatment for curing ailments affecting the joints, muscles and tendons.
+The sand bath in Merzouga in the Sahara desert is an ancient Berber treatment for curing ailments affecting the joints, muscles, and tendons.
 It is best performed during the hottest months of July and August.
 Prior to taking a sand bath as a form of treatment, it’s advisable to seek the advice of a medical doctor.
-Those suffering with blood pressure or other heart related ailments are advised against taking a sand bath due to the intense heat.
+Those suffering from blood pressure or other heart-related ailments are advised against taking a sand bath due to the intense heat.
 For the preparation of the bath, a hole is dug in the sand the size of the person taking the bath and about 20cm deep.
 The hole is left open for half an hour to allow the desert heat to penetrate into the sand.
-Once sufficiently hot, the person lies in the hole and is “buried” in sand, obviously leaving the head free.
+Once sufficiently hot, the person lies in the hole and is “buried” in the sand, obviously leaving the head free.
 The person spends typically from 10-30 minutes in the bath, during which water is available for quenching thirst!

 Psammotherapy in Merzouga or sand bathing

 The psammotherapy or arenotherapy or sand therapy or also curative burying in the sand called sand bath is an alternative medicine that suits people with rheumatism.
 Indeed this is literally sand bathing; it means to bury himself a few minutes in very hot sand dunes of Merzouga.

 ancestral practice with many virtues, the sand bath would be effective against rheumatism, arthritis, back pain, and some skin diseases.